morphismtech/free-categories/Announcement.md

 ## utility

-So, having broken my study of the free category into a library with some combinators, an API and data types, I found I could re-apply what I had learned back to Squeal migrations.
+So, I put my study of the free category into a library with some combinators, an API and data types, I found I could re-apply what I had learned back to Squeal migrations.
 It helped me clean up and generalize that code in a nice way.
 I hope to see some other